 - Financial statements, including most recent audit report.

 - Board list, including name, title and professional affiliation for each member.
-Please note officers and include an email and mailing address for your board chair.
+Please note officers.

 - Current IRS determination letter.

 Please do not mail a copy of your grant request to the Foundation.

 - You can save and return to a grant request at any time.
 To return to a saved request, click the “Return to Saved Grant Request” button below.

 Grant Review ProcessGrant requests are reviewed by our president, grants program director and program officers.
 If your request is clearly not within the giving interests of the Foundation, we will notify you promptly by email.

 If your request is accepted for consideration at the next meeting of our Board of Trustees, you will be notified by letter and contacted by Foundation staff for a meeting or site visit.

 All grant decisions are made by our Trustees at their board meeting based on the merits of your request and the priorities of the Foundation.
 The Foundation will notify you of its decision by letter within one week of the Board of Trustees meeting.